Firepower (comics): Film

 Jack Taggert appears in Iron Man 3, portrayed by Ashley Hamilton.
 This version is a soldier recruited by Aldrich Killian to participate in the Extremis program.
 At the TCL Chinese Theatre, Taggert meets with Eric Savin, who gives him a number of injections.
-Upon using one and overdosing however, Taggert's Extremis virus malfunctions, causing him to explode, which injures Happy Hogan while Savin's regenerative capabilities protect him from the blast.
+Upon using one and overdosing, Taggert's Extremis virus malfunctions, which causes him to explode.

 Video games

-Firepower appears in the PSP, Wii, and mobile versions of the Iron Man 2 film tie-in game, voiced by Cedric Yarbrough.
-This version is a mercenary who joins A.I.M. in attacking Budapest before fighting War Machine.
+Firepower appears in Iron Man 2, voiced by Cedric Yarbrough.
+This version is a mercenary and ally of A.I.M.